“There is something incredibly gratifying about letting a story come to life whether it’s through acting , directing, editing or producing.

 I love all aspects of the filmmaking process, and hope that my passion shines through in all of the work that I do”

 In her teenage years, Severine was an avid ballet dancer.
 She later became a trainee with the Joffrey Ballet in NY and State Street Ballet in California.
-Eventually, she enrolled at Sarah Lawrence College, where she discovered her passion for filmmaking, and also went on to pursue her MFA in Film from the City College of New York.
+Eventually, she received a scholarship to Sarah Lawrence College, where she discovered her passion for filmmaking, and also went on to pursue her MFA in Film from the City College of New York.
 Since then, she has directed multiple award-winning short films and music videos.

-She works full-time as a content producer/ director for the award-winning video team at Christie’s, where she recently produced the video about the Richard Gere Collection.
+She works as a producer/director for the content video team at Christie’s, where she recently produced and directed the video about the Richard Gere Collection.

 She also directed and produced a 17 min short film, “Deceive,” starring Dandara Veiga, principal with Ballet Hispanico, and shot by Emmy award-winning Wolfgang Held.

 It tries to empower women in finding strength after abuse.

 It was selected for the Toronto Black Film Festival and nominated at the Paris Arts and Movie Awards for best actress, dance film, and cinematography.